Tab Hunter: 1960s

 Hunter's failure to win the role of Tony in the film adaptation of West Side Story (1961) prompted him to agree to star in a weekly television sitcom.
 The Tab Hunter Show had moderate ratings (due to being scheduled opposite The Ed Sullivan Show) and lasted for one season (1960–61) of 32 episodes.
 It was a hit in the United Kingdom, where it ranked as one of the most watched situation comedies of the year.
 Hunter's costars in the series included Richard Erdman, Jerome Cowan, and Reta Shaw.

 Hunter had a starring role as Debbie Reynolds' love interest in the romantic comedy The Pleasure of His Company (1961).
-He played the lead in an Italian swashbuckler shot in Egypt, The Golden Arrow (1962), but the film was a major box office flop.
-He was in a war movie for American International Pictures, Operation Bikini (1963), which drew mixed reviews.
+He played the lead in an Italian swashbuckler shot in Egypt, The Golden Arrow (1962).
+He was in a war movie for American International Pictures, Operation Bikini (1963).

 In 1964, he starred on Broadway opposite Tallulah Bankhead in Tennessee Williams' The Milk Train Doesn't Stop Here Anymore.
-The play was a failure.

-He had a supporting role in Ride the Wild Surf (1964), a surf film for Columbia, followed by a movie in Britain, the crime drama Troubled Waters (1964).
+He had a starring role in Ride the Wild Surf (1964), a surf film for Columbia, followed by a movie in Britain, the crime drama Troubled Waters (1964).
 He stayed in England to make another picture for AIP, the science fiction film War Gods of the Deep (1965) starring Vincent Price.
 Back in Hollywood, he had a supporting role in the comedies The Loved One (1965) and Birds Do It (1966).
 He starred in a film directed by Richard Rush, the low budget comedy The Fickle Finger of Fate (1967).

 For a short time in the late 1960s, after several seasons of starring in summer stock and dinner theater in shows such as Bye Bye Birdie, The Tender Trap, Under the Yum Yum Tree, and West Side Story with some of the New York cast, Hunter settled in the south of France and acted in some Italian films including Vengeance Is My Forgiveness (1968), The Last Chance (1968), and Bridge over the Elbe (1969).

 1970s

 Hunter had the lead role in the psychological horror film Sweet Kill (1973), the first movie from director Curtis Hanson.
-His performance earned good reviews, but the film was a failure.
+His performance earned good reviews.
 He won a co-starring role in the successful western film The Life and Times of Judge Roy Bean (1972), starring Paul Newman.
 He had small roles in Timber Tramps (1975), Won Ton Ton, the Dog Who Saved Hollywood (1976) and Katie: Portrait of a Centerfold (1978).
 In 1977 he played George Shumway, the father of Mary Hartman (played by Louise Lasser) on Forever Fernwood, a spinoff of the soap-like sitcom Mary Hartman, Mary Hartman.